 Hall of Fame Recipients

-It is with great pride that OCTLA will be inducting Frank P. Barbaro into the OCTLA Hall of Fame during the Top Gun Awards Dinner and Charity Auction on December 1, 2018 at the Westin South Coast Plaza.
+It is with great pride and admiration that OCTLA has inducted our friend, colleague and past president, Wylie A. Aitken into the OCTLA Hall of Fame during the Top Gun Awards Dinner and Charity Auction on December 2, 2017 at the Newport Beach Marriott.

 Wylie became a member of OCTLA immediately after being sworn into the California Bar and launched what would quickly become an impressive career as one of California’s preeminent trial lawyers.
 Wylie has always been a plaintiffs’ lawyer, taking his first job out of law school with past OCTLA Hall of Fame winner, Vern Hunt.
 After partnering with Vern Hunt, Wylie then forged his own path, partnering with others until he founded the Law Offices of Wylie A. Aitken, which later evolved into Aitken*Aitken*Cohn.